Flamebird: Bette Kane

 For a brief time in the 1970s, the young costumed adventurer Betty Kane had joined a west coast version of the Teen Titans, Titans West, under her original moniker of "Bat-Girl".
 After the Crisis on Infinite Earths, "Bat-Girl" did not exist, though her team did.
 Secret Origins Annual #3 (1989) established the official post-Crisis history of Titans West.
-Instead of Betty Kane as Bat-Girl, fans were introduced to a similar character called Mary Elizabeth "Bette" Kane, also known as Flamebird.
+Instead of Betty Kane as Bat-Girl, fans were introduced to a similar character called Bette Kane, also known as Flamebird.

-The Krypton connection

 Nightwing Secret Files #1 tells the post-Crisis tale of how Dick Grayson became Nightwing, but retroactively erases the notion that Superman and Jimmy Olsen ever held the titles of Nightwing or Flamebird, respectively.

-The connection between Bette Kane's "Flamebird" and Grayson's "Nightwing" was conjectural until 2001's Superman: The Man of Steel #111, wherein Superman and Lois Lane travel to a version of the Kryptonian past and assume the names themselves.
+The connection between Bette Kane's "Flamebird" and Grayson's "Nightwing" was conjectural until 2001's Superman: The Man of Steel #111, wherein Superman and Lois Lane travel to a version of Krypton's past and assume the names themselves.
 This once again associated Superman with the roles directly, and he revealed to Lois that he had indeed related tales of both Kryptonian legends to Dick and Bette.

 Kara Zor-El

-In Supergirl #6, Kara Zor-El has assumed the Flamebird identity to fight crime in the city of Kandor, along with Power Girl as Nightwing.
+In Supergirl #6, Kara Zor-El assumes the Flamebird identity to fight crime in Kandor, alongside Power Girl as Nightwing.

 Thara Ak-Var

 In 2008, "Superman: New Krypton" has Superman coming to terms with the death of his adoptive father while also dealing with 100,000 Kryptonians now living on Earth as a result of the Brainiac story arc.
 At the end of the fourth issue of the arc, a new Nightwing and Flamebird appear to stop two of General Zod's followers (who were living on Kandor) from releasing the Kryptonian General from his Phantom Zone imprisonment.
 While guarding the projector in order to prevent any Zod loyalists from freeing him from the Phantom Zone, both Flamebird and Nightwing exhibited powers that are not inherent to normal Kryptonians, Flamebird shooting fire from her hands and Nightwing employing telekinesis to dismantle his attackers' weapons.
-Furthermore, unlike in previous portrayals, Flamebird appears to be the dominant partner.
 It is later revealed that her real name is Thara Ak-Var, chief of security for New Krypton, whom Alura partially blames for Zor-El's death.
 Thara also apparently freed Chris Kent from the Phantom Zone, making him the new Nightwing.
 Thara's name is a reference to the pre-Crisis Flamebird and his wife.
-The Flamebird identity is based on a mythical Kryptonian creature, whose existence is intertwined with that of its partner beast, the Nightwing.
+The Flamebird identity is based on a mythical Kryptonian creature whose existence is intertwined with that of its partner beast, the Nightwing.
 Thara possesses a connection to the Flamebird, having had dreams and visions involving the creature for most of her life.